What is Life Insurance | The Hidden Secrets, You MUST Know!

 Key Features:

-• Provides coverage for a specified term (e.g., 10, 20, or 30 years).
+• Covers you for a certain amount of time, like 10, 20, or 30 years.

-• No cash value component.
+• There is no cash value part.

-• Pure death benefit coverage.
+• Pure coverage for death benefits.

 When to Consider Term Life Insurance: